Huzi Blogs

 4. Prefab / Edge / University Data Centres

-An example: The Astrolabes Data Center at NED University of Engineering & Technology, Karachi.
-It is a prefabricated / containerized (“prefab”) data centre built by Huawei + DWP Technologies.
-While the announcement mentions improved infrastructure and pushing knowledge economy forward, it doesn’t yet clearly state full renewable power usage or solar integration.
+An example: The Astrolabes Data Centre at NED University of Engineering & Technology, Karachi.
+It is a prefabricated / containerized ("prefab") data centre built by Huawei + DWP Technologies.
+While the announcement mentions improved infrastructure and pushing knowledge economy forward, it doesn't yet clearly state full renewable power usage or solar integration.

 University of Turbat also deployed a data centre and in its first phase included a small solar project of ~1 MW.
 That shows part-green infrastructure in action.